mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Inclusive Language
 ======
-* Bedin C., Benesh M., Zhukova, M., Zimman L. (In preparation).
+* Bedin C., Benesh M., Zhukova, M., Zimman L. (2024).
 Current norms and best practices for collecting and representing sex/gender in linguistics: Towards ethical and inclusive methodologies.
 Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
 * Bedin C., Benesh M., Zhukova, M., Zimman L. (2024).Current norms and best practices for collecting and representing sex/gender in linguistics: Towards ethical and inclusive methodologies.
 Talk.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.
 * Bedin C., Benesh M., Conrod K., Zhukova, M., Zimman L. (2024).
 The gender question: Current best practices for asking about sex/gender in linguistic research.
 Organized session.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.
 * Zhukova, M. (2023).
 Under erasure: Linguistic innovations in response to anti-LGBTQIA+ laws in Russia.
 Talk.
 Organized session "Trans Linguistic Logics: Spatial and Embodied Epistemologies Across Modalities".
 AAA/CASCA 2023 Annual Meeting.
 Toronto, Canada.